persalys/persalys/python/doc/user_manual/graphical_interface/field_model/user_manual_field_model.rst

 .. image:: /user_manual/graphical_interface/field_model/fieldModelDefContextMenu.png
     :align: center

-The new item **Definition** is associated with a window in the main frame, whose title is the name of the chosen physical model.
+The new **Definition** item is associated with a window, whose title is the name of the chosen physical model.
 In this window, the user can specify the model variables (**Definition** tab) and the finite difference step of each variable (:ref:`Differentiation <DifferentiationTab>` tab).